Rochia elata

 Rochia elata is a species of sea snail, a marine gastropod mollusk in the family Tegulidae.

 Description

-The size of the shell varies between 30 mm and 70 mm.
-It generally weighs 20-50 grams, and in some rare cases nearly 100 grams.
+The size of the shell varies between 30 and 70 mm.
+It generally weighs 20-50 g, and in some rare cases nearly 100 g.

 Distribution

 This marine species occurs off the Philippines, though some cases have been reported in the Bikini Atoll.